Updated models and new nameplates

-Want to know what new van models are going on sale in the next couple of years?
 Looking to replace your existing van and wondering whether to hold out for an all-new model?
+Need more info on the latest models?
 Then you've come to the right place.

 See what's coming in 2020...

-The LDV EV30 is one new arrival that will have Nissan quaking as the little Chinese van may knock the eNV200 off the top spot for European electric van sales.
+The LDV EV30 is one new arrival that will have Nissan quaking as the Chinese van may knock the popular eNV200 off the top spot for European electric van sales.
 With a range of up to 200 miles, up to 6 cubic meters of load volume and payloads of up to one tonne, the EV30 certainly makes the electric van proposition a lot more credible.
+If you're looking to lease an electric van now, we have a range of affordable choices.

 The LDV V90 is the upcoming large panel van from LDV which its owners say is a drastic improvement on the current V80.
 Developed primarily for Europe, LDV says it now rivals the Sprinter and Transit for comfort and refinement.
 The LDV V90, when it arrives, will be powered by an all-new diesel engine that will be compliant with Euro 6 emissions legislation.